 How the cost has changed

-When we last ran this analysis in January 2021, the average cost for a standard pre-departure PCR test (without serology) across the above providers was S$180.52, with the cheapest test costing S$154.00.
+When we first ran this analysis in January 2021, the average cost for a standard pre-departure PCR test (without serology) across the providers we approached was S$180.52, with the cheapest test costing S$154.00.

-For a couple, a saving of S$130 (S$65 x 2) by picking the cheapest test option compared to the most expensive one will go a long way towards a hotel stay or dinner bill in Hong Kong!
+For a couple, a saving of S$150 (S$75 x 2) by picking the cheapest test option compared to the most expensive one will go a long way towards a hotel stay or dinner bill at your destination!

 Some credit card providers and membership schemes in Singapore have negotiated discounted pre-departure PCR test prices at specific clinics for their cardholders and members, as shown in the following table.

 |PCR Only||PCR + Serology

 These aren’t particularly attractive rates, with well over 50 clinics offering sub-S$160 tests without a discount code applied anyway (see first table above).